sensiolabs/GotenbergBundle/docs/pdf/builders_api/HtmlPdfBuilder.md

 Return a 409 Conflict response if the HTTP status code from the main page is not acceptable. (default [499,599]). (overrides any previous configuration).

+* `failOnResourceHttpStatusCodes(array $statusCodes)`:
+Return a 409 Conflict response if the HTTP status code from at least one resource is not acceptable.
+(default None). (overrides any previous configuration).

+* `failOnResourceLoadingFailed(bool $bool)`:
+Forces GotenbergScreenshot to return a 409 Conflict response if there are exceptions load at least one resource. (default false).

 * `failOnConsoleExceptions(bool $bool)`:
 Forces GotenbergPdf to return a 409 Conflict response if there are exceptions in the Chromium console. (default false).